sarkarchandan/ROSCrypto/README.md

 * CMake version 3.11
 * C++14
-* ROS distribution supporting package format 2
+* ROS Indigo and above supporting package format 2

 ##### The project uses CMake [FetchContent](https://cmake.org/cmake/help/v3.11/module/FetchContent.html#id1 "CMake - FetchContent Module") module in order to integrate the library Francois into the underlying package.
 FetchContent is introduced with CMake version 3.11.
 The library Francois uses features from C++ standard 14 in several places.
 The package uses package format 2 in the package.xml file.
+The node attribute respawn\_delay is used in the launch configuration files which, was introduced in ROS Indigo.

 ## Authors